motherfucker12138/x64_ASM/README.md

-this project serves for x64 assemble code testing
+this project serves to x64 assemble code testing